-- Completed a minimum of a bachelor's degree at a U.S. regionally accredited university or college and course work accredited by the Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association (ADA). - Completed a CADE-accredited supervised practice program at a health-care facility, community agency, or a foodservice corporation or combined with undergraduate or graduate studies.
+- Completed a minimum of a bachelor's degree at a U.S. regionally accredited university or college and course work accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND). - Completed a ACEND -accredited supervised practice program at a health-care facility, community agency, or a foodservice corporation or combined with undergraduate or graduate studies.
 Typically, a practice program will run six to 12 months in length. - Passed a national examination administered by the Commission on Dietetic Registration (CDR).
 For more information regarding the examination, refer to CDR's Web site at www.cdrnet.org - Completed continuing professional educational requirements to maintain registration.

 Some RDs hold additional certifications in specialized areas of practice.
-These are awarded through CDR, the credentialing agency for ADA, and/or other medical and nutrition organizations and are recognized within the profession, but are not required.
+These are awarded through CDR, the credentialing agency for AND, and/or other medical and nutrition organizations and are recognized within the profession, but are not required.
 Some of the certifications include pediatric or renal nutrition, sports dietetics, nutrition support and diabetes education.